IIT-EnergySystemModels/openTEPES/doc/rst/index.rst

 defined as a set of **generation, storage, and (electricity, hydrogen, and heat) networks dynamic investment decisions for multiple future years**.

 It is integrated into the `open energy system modelling platform <https://openenergymodels.net/>`_, helping model Europe's energy system and in the list of `energy models published under open source licenses <https://wiki.openmod-initiative.org/wiki/Open_Models>`_.
-It is also part of the `open energy system modelling toolbox <https://africaenergymodels.net/>`_, which is a collection of open-source energy system models for Africa.
+It is also part of the Africa `open energy system modelling toolbox <https://africaenergymodels.net/>`_, which is a suite of open and linked state-of-the-art open-source energy system models for Africa.

 It has been used by the **Ministry for the Ecological Transition and the Demographic Challenge (MITECO)** to analyze the electricity sector in the latest Spanish `National Energy and Climate Plan (NECP) Update 2023-2030 <https://www.miteco.gob.es/content/dam/miteco/es/energia/files-1/pniec-2023-2030/PNIEC_2024_240924.pdf>`_ in September 2024.